 Transfer Benefits Now – They Could Change in the Future

-In 202, legislation was proposed to cut the Military Housing Allowance by 50% for future Post-9/11 GI Bill transfers to children.
-This proposal would not apply to those who have already transferred benefits.
-This change would only affect the housing allowance, not the amount of the GI Bill benefit itself.
+In recent years, lawmakers have proposed plans to cut the Military Housing Allowance by 50% for future Post-9/11 GI Bill transfers to children.
+However, most proposals would not apply to those who have already transferred benefits.
+Changes like this this would only affect the housing allowance, not the amount of the GI Bill benefit itself.

 The monthly housing allowance is generous.
 It pays the same rate as the BAH for E-5 with dependents.
 Depending on where you live, this can range from around $700 to $3,000 per month.
 In some cases, the BAH rate is substantially higher than the cost of room and board through local universities.
 The MHA is intended to give veterans a decent standard of living while attending school.
 But the benefit also transfers to dependents.